A Primer on Gate Hardware for Double Gates

 The most commonly used hinge to hang double gates is a heavy duty ball-bearing butt hinge.
 Three hinges per gate are enough to hang a mid-sized gate.
 Some people choose butt hinges because they’re relatively hidden on an installation; all the focus lies on the gate design.

-When you’d like to add architectural flair to the gates’ appearance, consider functional strap hinges.
+When you’d like to add architectural flair to the gates’ appearance, or you have a wide or heavy gate, consider functional strap hinges.
 Strap hinges are comprised of a pintle (the male portion) and a hinge (the female portion).
 Strap hinges offer a way to both hang and adorn the gate.
 Any gate wider than 48″ should use strap hinges.

-Pool gates must conform with municipal codes, which often include: requiring the gate to swing out away from the pool; mandating a certain height to install the latch; requiring the gate(s) to swing shut automatically; requiring the gate latch to self-latch.
-If it’s allowed, we recommend using one spring hinge as the center hinge of three to hang a gate.
-The two hinges above and below would be heavy duty ball-bearing hinges.
-This offers enough swing power to close an average sized gate.
-For heavier gates or for pool gates required to use all spring hinges, consider using three spring hinges.
+Pool gates must conform with municipal codes, which often include: requiring the gate to swing out away from the pool; mandating a certain height to install the latch; requiring the gate(s) to close shut automatically; requiring the gate latch to self-latch.
+Be sure you comply with your local codes as you’re choosing your hinges.

 Cane Bolts for Double Gates